camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-historic-activity-statistics.html.md

 Result
 --------------

-A json array containing statistics results per activity.
+A JSON array containing statistics results per activity.
 Each object has the following properties:

 <table class="table table-striped">